ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Aiming Sensor

 Aiming sensors measure the angle of the block relative to the closest direction to camera direction in the plane defined by the square faces of the block.
-They have a display which shows the currently measured angle, with a blue section representing the activation threshold and an output arrow representing the angle.
-The arrow will always try to point in the direction of the camera no matter the orientation of the block (will point in the direction closest to the camera direction of the plane it is in).
+This is done by projecting the camera direction vector onto the plane, and comparing a vector fixed to the block against that projection.
+They have a display which shows the currently measured angle, with a light blue section representing the activation threshold and an output arrow representing the projected direction.

 Its settings are shown in figure \ref{fig:SensorCamera} and are as follows: